 Set sail aboard Iceland’s only schooner and experience the perfect fusion of whale and bird watching in under 4 hours.
 Once the ship casts off, you’ll have the opportunity to assist the skipper, before visiting the puffin island of Lundey and whale watching in Skjalfandi Bay.

 8. Birds, Bears & Belugas, Canada

 Explore the wilds of northern Manitoba during the summer for the chance to walk with polar bears and swim with belugas.
 You may also spot caribou, Arctic fox, moose and over 100 species of birds, all set against the vivid colour of the sub-Arctic tundra in bloom.

 Discover the Blue Planet your Way

-We offer a wide range of wildlife holidays, many focusing on marine life in locations including the Nordics, Australia, New Zealand, South Pacific, Arctic, Antarctic, Canada, Alaska & beyond…
+We offer a wide range of wildlife and whale watching holidays, many focusing on marine life in locations including the Nordics, Australia, New Zealand, South Pacific, Arctic, Antarctic, Canada, Alaska & beyond…

-Contact our Travel Specialists or call us today on 01737 214 250 for help in planning your marine wildlife watching holiday.
+Contact our Travel Specialists for help in planning your marine wildlife watching holiday.